Jeunese/jeunese.github.io/docs/guidelines.md

 -  For online documentation, write sentences that are no more than 28 words.
 -  For UI content, write sentences that are no more than 15 words.

-Use as few words as possible.
-Prune every excess word.
+Use as few words as possible:
+-  Remove unnecessary modifiers.
+For example, "The set up is ~~basically~~ the same" or "The process is ~~quite~~ straightforward".
+-  Prune every excess word.
 For example, "*Repeat* the steps ~~*again*~~" or "*Revert ~~back~~* to your previous settings."

 **Write purposeful content:**

-Choose every word with both direction and meaning.
+Choose every word with purpose, direction, and meaning.

--  Write only to say something relevant and meaningful that the reader can use.
+-  Write only to say something relevant that the reader can use.
--  Don't write just to fill space.
+-  Don't write to fill space.
+-  Provide only the information needed to complete the task successfully.
+-  Don't provide unnecessary context or detail.
 -  Don't tell the reader how to think or feel; allow the reader to think or feel based on what you write.

-**Remove unnecessary or imprecise modifiers:**

-An intensifier ("adverb of degree") is a word that emphasises the meaning of another word, or amplifies the meaning of the word it modifies.
-Commonly used intensifiers include: "absolutely", "completely", "extremely", "highly", "rather", "really", "so", "too", "totally", "very", and "at all".

-Avoid intensifiers that are imprecise, redundant, or don't add meaning to the sentence.
-To do this, you can either:
-*  Remove an empty intensifier, for example, *"Selecting this option is ~~really~~ only needed if you're using a Windows machine."*
-*  Replace the intensifier and the adjective it refers to with a stronger word, for example, *"very important"* could be replaced with *"crucial"*.

-Additionally, avoid "adverbs of manner".
-Manner adverbs are modifiers that tell us the way or how something is done, and are usually formed from adjectives by adding "-ly".
-You can avoid manner adverbs by using precise language, instead.
-For example, *"The change takes effect quickly"*, could instead be *"The change takes effect within 5 minutes"*.

 **Avoid grammatical expletives:**